dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/ScriptingTheCLI.md

 3. Run the script
     {: .topLevel}

-    In your terminal window, invoke the script:
+    In a terminal window, invoke the script:
     {: .indentLevel1}

     <div class="preWrapperWide" markdown="1">